VincentWei/minigui-docs/supplementary-docs/Writing-DRM-Engine-Driver-for-Your-GPU.md

      * This operation copies bits from a source buffer to a destination buffer.
      *
      * \note If this operation is set as NULL, the driver does not support
-     * hardware accelerated copy blit.
+     * hardware accelerated copy blitting.
+     *
+     * \note Currently, the logical operation is ignored.
      */
     int (* copy_blit) (DrmDriver *driver,
             DrmSurfaceBuffer* src_buf, const GAL_Rect* src_rc,
             DrmSurfaceBuffer* dst_buf, const GAL_Rect* dst_rc,
-            enum DrmColorLogicOp logic_op);
+            ColorLogicalOp logic_op);

     /**
-     * This operation blits pixles from a source buffer with the source alpha value
+     * This operation blits pixels from a source buffer with the source alpha
-     * specified to a destination buffer.
+     * value specified to a destination buffer.
      *
      * \note If this operation is set as NULL, the driver does not support
-     * hardware accelerated blit with alpha.
+     * hardware accelerated blitting with alpha.
      */
     int (* alpha_blit) (DrmDriver *driver,
             DrmSurfaceBuffer* src_buf, const GAL_Rect* src_rc,
-            DrmSurfaceBuffer* dst_buf, const GAL_Rect* dst_rc, uint8_t alpha);
+            DrmSurfaceBuffer* dst_buf, const GAL_Rect* dst_rc,
+            uint8_t alpha);

     /**
-     * This operation blits pixles from a source buffer to a destination buffer,
+     * This operation blits pixels from a source buffer to a destination buffer,
      * but skipping the pixel value specified by \a color_key.
      *
      * \note If this operation is set as NULL, the driver does not support
-     * hardware accelerated blit with color key.
+     * hardware accelerated blitting with color key.
      */
     int (* key_blit) (DrmDriver *driver,
             DrmSurfaceBuffer* src_buf, const GAL_Rect* src_rc,
-            DrmSurfaceBuffer* dst_buf, const GAL_Rect* dst_rc, uint32_t color_key);
+            DrmSurfaceBuffer* dst_buf, const GAL_Rect* dst_rc,
+            uint32_t color_key);

     /**
-     * This operation blits pixles from a source buffer with the source alpha value
+     * This operation blits pixels from a source buffer with the source alpha
-     * specified to a destination buffer, but skipping the pixel value specified.
+     * value specified to a destination buffer, but skipping the pixel value
+     * specified.
      *
      * \note If this operation is set as NULL, the driver does not support
-     * hardware accelerated blit with alpha and color key.
+     * hardware accelerated blitting with alpha and color key.
      */
     int (* alpha_key_blit) (DrmDriver *driver,
             DrmSurfaceBuffer* src_buf, const GAL_Rect* src_rc,
             DrmSurfaceBuffer* dst_buf, const GAL_Rect* dst_rc,
             uint8_t alpha, uint32_t color_key);

-} DrmDriverOps;
+    /**
+     * This operation blits pixels from a source buffer with the source alpha
+     * value of pixels to the destination buffer, and with the specified color
+     * compositing/blending method (\a ColorBlendMethod).
+     *
+     * \note If this operation is set as NULL, the driver does not support
+     * hardware accelerated blitting with alpha on basis per pixel.
+     *
+     * \note Currently, the color compositing/blending method is ignored.
+     */
+    int (* alpha_pixel_blit) (DrmDriver *driver,
+            DrmSurfaceBuffer* src_buf, const GAL_Rect* src_rc,
+            DrmSurfaceBuffer* dst_buf, const GAL_Rect* dst_rc,
+            ColorBlendMethod blend_method);

 ```

 If the external stub `__drm_ex_driver_get` returns a valid pointer
-of `DrmDriverOps`, MiniGUI will call the operation `create_driver`
+of `DrmDriverOps` and the version code is matched, MiniGUI will call
-to initialize the DRM driver.
-The operation will return a pointer
+the operation `create_driver` to initialize the DRM driver.
+The operation
-to the type of `DrmDriver`.
-All other operations of `DrmDriverOps`
+will return a pointer to the type of `DrmDriver`.
+All other operations of
-need this pointer as the context of your DRM driver.
+`DrmDriverOps` need this pointer as the context of your DRM driver.

 Note that MiniGUI does not define the detailed structure of
 `DrmDriver`, it is up to your implementation: